 The Right Tools for your Apartment Gardening Jobs

 To do the job well, you always need the right tools to get started.
-Add this beautiful watering can and plant mister to your indoor gardening kit.
+Add a beautiful watering can and plant mister to your indoor apartment gardening kit.
 They are both stylish and functional so no need to stash them away in a cupboard after every use.

 Organic Fertiliser for Indoor Food Crops

 Keep your vegetables, herbs and microgreens healthy with a good organic fertiliser.
-This Maxicrop version is a great general-purpose option for all kinds of plants.
-Should you wish to grow lemon trees and other citrus fruits you can technically use the seaweed fertiliser but we’d recommend a specialist citrus fertiliser for best results.
+Maxicrop is a great general-purpose organic fertiliser for all kinds of plants, it’s a seaweed-based product so is vegan.
+If you want to grow lemon trees and other citrus fruits you can technically use the seaweed fertiliser but we’d recommend a specialist citrus fertiliser for best results.

 Houseplants can suffer from things like aphids, red spider mite, mealybug and scale insect.
 We’ve had ongoing issues with scale insects attacking a lemon tree and bringing a hoard of ants with them.
 Wherever possible try to use natural organic pest control, it can be frustrating especially when issues are ongoing so be patient and know that you’ll overcome them eventually.

 Fluctuating temperatures, under or over watering and draughty positions can cause leaf browning and drop in some plants.
-If you experience leaf drop or browning assess your watering regime, check the average room temperatures and look out for draughts.
+If you experience leaf drop or browning have a look at your watering regime, check the average room temperatures and look out for draughts.
 These are the most common issues with centrally heated homes.

 Indoor Gardening Books for Beginners

-If you’d like to learn more about starting your own indoor vegetable, herb or fruit garden there are a few excellent books on the topic that can get you started.
+If you’d like to learn more about starting your own indoor vegetable, herb or fruit garden there are a few excellent books on apartment gardening and vegetable growing that can get you started.